 - Special amenity unique to each property, such as an additional dining credit or spa credit

 These benefits are essentially the same benefits that you get with the Visa Signature Hotel Collection but you get the upgrade to a special amenity which should be worth around $100.
-The complimentary benefit may be one of the following, but not inclusive, to:
+The complimentary benefit may be one of the following:

 - An additional $75 Food & Beverage credit, on top of the existing $25 Food & Beverage credit